German Christmas Traditions for Kids- Enjoy a German Christmas

 Christmas is a special time of year, but it is especially magical for children.
-I’m not talking about heaps of presents under the tree… there are so many other aspects of the holiday that will bring joy and happiness to the little ones in your world.
+I’m not talking about heaps of presents under the tree… there are so many German Christmas Traditions for kids that will bring joy and happiness to the little ones in your world.
 My parents didn’t have much money when I was growing up, but my mother made the time special and memorable.
-We didn’t need expensive things… we had fun, and each other…
+We didn’t need expensive things… we had fun, and each other… and we had special traditions that we looked forward to every year.
+These days, I share the same traditions with my kids.
+Because it’s the traditions that help to make the magic!

-Here are some German Christmas Traditions kids will love!
+Here are some German Christmas Traditions for kids that you will ALL love!

 Another way for kids to keep track of “how many more days until Christmas!?!” is an Advent Calendar.
 Every day a little door would be opened to reveal an image, a poem or (in especially good years) a piece of chocolate!!
 You could only open one door per day… opening more did not make Christmas come any quicker!
 It was an exercise in patience, and it saved my mother having to keep track of days for us.
 This little daily surprise always felt so exciting!
 We had them hung on the wall in the family room, so every morning we’d run to open a door!
 The Advent Calendar probably helped my math skills along as I learned to count up and down… “how many more days!”
 Today there are so many options to choose from!
 Simple paper calendars with pictures, Advent Calendars with toys (I love those, but taking it back apart is fiddly), you can even make your own with paper chains or story books!

 My mom loved to keep us busy (there was not “I’m bored” in our world).
 During the holidays we baked, cleaned and made Christmas Crafts!
 We would spend the afternoon making simple straw ornaments or paper snowflakes.
 Sometimes we made Salt Dough crafts (Springerle Molds , cookie stamps and cookie cutters are great for this).
 Today, I make beaded ornaments with my kids (using the many beads in their bead box, or Perler beads).
-Our ornaments didn’t always make it on the front of the tree … but we could hang them from string in the window.
+Our ornaments didn’t always make it on the front of the tree, but we could hang them from string in the window.
+You could even set out German word searches and crosswords.

 Children’s Christmas Markets